cryptopapi997/GDBot/README.md

 # Dependencies
 Python 3.6+
-Run `pip3 install -r requirements.txt` to install remaining dependencies
+Run `pip3 install -r requirements.txt` to install remaining dependencies (or `pip install -r requirements.txt`, depending on your pip installation)
-Geometry Dash Game

 # How to run